 Least Privilege Access Policy

 WealthForge requires that all access to its infrastructure, application, and data be controlled based on business and operational requirements.
-In all cases, administrative access is based on the concept of least privilege; users are limited to the minimum set of privileges required to perform their required job functions.
+In all cases, administrative access is based on the concept of least privilege; users should be limited to the minimum set of privileges required to perform their required job functions.

 Software Development Security